SpudGunMan/meshing-around/README.md

 Store and forward-like message re-play with `messages`, and there is a repeater module for dual radio bots to cross post messages.

 The bot can alsp monitor a frequency and notify when activy is seen.
+Using Hamlib to watch the S meter on a connected radio.
+You can send alerts to channels when a frequency is detected for 20 seconds within the thresholds set in config.ini

+Any messages which are over 160 charcters are chunked into 160 message bytes to help traverse hops, in testing this keeps delivery success higher.

 - Various solar details for radio propagation
   - `sun` and `moon` return info on rise and set local time